 DG precession The directional gyro in the c172p is not perfect.
 Over time, the values it gives you are less and less reliable - it precesses.
-It needs to be
+It needs to be periodically calibrated against the compass (using the OBS knob on the DG to adjust it).

-20Remembering, of course, to disengage the autopilot.
+&lt;sup>20Remembering, of course, to disengage the autopilot.

 10.5.
-EPILOGUE 177
+EPILOGUE 175

-- periodically calibrated against the compass (using the OBS knob on the DG to adjust it). - IFR charts We used sectionals, which are really intended for VFR flight.
+- IFR charts We used sectionals, which are really intended for VFR flight.
 There are a whole set of charts devoted exclusively to IFR flight. - ATC The other people out there need to know what you're doing.
 As well, they'll probably tell you what to do, including to ignore the approach plate you so fastidiously studied. - SIDs/DPs, Airways, and STARs This tutorial introduced IAPs, which are standard ways to make approaches.
 In IFR flight, there are standard ways to leave airports (Standard Instrument Departures, SIDs, or Departure Procedures, DPs), standard ways to travel between airports (airways), and standard ways to go from airways to IAPs (Standard Terminal Arrival Routes, STARs). - Holding Patterns Most missed approaches end in a holding pattern somewhere, so you'd better know how to fly them. - GPS Our Cessna doesn't have a GPS, but nowadays most small planes do, and GPS is rapidly replacing radio-based navaids.